React JSX

 export default App;

 JSX is a syntax extension to JavaScript.
 In the past, JavaScript files which made use of JSX had to use the .jsx instead of the .js extension.
-However, these days the underlying build tools (read: compiler/bundler) can be configured to acknowledge JSX in a .js file.
+However, these days several build tools (read: compiler/bundler) can be configured to acknowledge JSX in a .js file.
 If they are configured this way, they will transpile JSX to JavaScript.
 Tools like Vite embrace the .jsx extension though, because it makes it more explicit for developers.

 Code Playground